 - Turn off the heat and add fish sauce and lime juice.
 Taste, and add more if you like.
 It’s important that lime juice and fish sauce are added in the very end, as their aroma dilutes when cooked for a while.

 - Pour curry into a large bowl and sprinkle with coriander leaves.
 Serve with cauliflower rice.

 - You can use shrimp or tofu instead of the chicken.
 Both have a shorter cooking time so they need to be added to the sauce a few minutes after the beans and aubergines.
 Everything else remains the same.
 Peel and de-vein the shrimps before adding them to the curry.
 Use firm Tofu as the soft tofu used in Asia’s soups would fall apart.

-- If you can’t get Thai aubergines and would like two kinds of vegetables, add broccoli florets or thinly sliced carrots or leafy greens instead.
+- If you can’t get Thai aubergines and would like two kinds of vegetables, add other kinds or aubergines or alternatively: Broccoli florets, thinly sliced carrots or leafy greens

 - Category: meal

 - Serving Size: 2 portions

 - Carbohydrates: 20.6g net carbs